Bob-TheBot/BobTimes/.augment/rules/always.md

 To ensure the LLM assistant operates with perfect clarity, I recommend we define the following:

 1.  **Shared Libraries Usage:**
-    * **Import Patterns:** When should code import from `libs/common/` vs `libs/shared_db/` vs local modules?
+    * **Import Patterns:** When should code import from `libs/common/` vs local modules?
 Are there any circular dependency concerns to be aware of?
 2.  **Backend Testing Scope:**
     * **Unit vs. Integration:** Could you provide a clear example that distinguishes a "unit test" from an "integration test" in our monorepo context?
-For instance, is testing a `BaseDAO` method with shared database models an integration test, while testing a Pydantic model's `from_()` method is a unit test?
+For instance, is testing a service method an integration test, while testing a Pydantic model's `from_()` method is a unit test?
 3.  **Frontend Testing Scope:**
     * **Regression vs. Full:** Can you define the boundary for the "Regression" suite?
 For example, for a login feature, would regression only be "successful login," while the "Full" suite would also test "invalid password," "user not found," and "empty fields"?
 4.  **Configuration Management:**